adonisjs/v5-docs/content/guides/database/migrations.md

+---
+summary: Use migrations to create and modify SQL tables
+---

 So far, you have learned about the ways to fetch or persist data using the database query builder.
 We take a step further in this guide and explore schema migrations for **creating/altering** database tables.

 ## Migrations Overview